-12) All lines that occur before the [Begin Header] keyword or after the [End] keyword shall be treated as comments and ignored by the parser.
+11) All lines that occur before the [Begin Header] keyword or after the [End] keyword shall be treated as comments and ignored by the parser.
 The intent of this rule is to facilitate the inclusion of HTML tags, revision control headers, etc. at the beginning of the file.

-13) The following words are reserved words and must not be used for any other purposes in the document: PWRGND- reserved model name, used with power or ground pins, POWER - reserved model name, used with power supply pins, GND - reserved model name, used with ground pins, RET - reserved word indicating either power or ground used as a high-frequency return path.
-NC - reserved model name, used with no-connect pins, NA - used where data not available.
+12) The following words are reserved words and must not be used for any other purposes in the document: POWER - reserved model name, used with power supply pins, GND - reserved model name, used with ground pins, NC - reserved model name, used with no-connect pins, NA - used where data not available.